carlos-lugo/chatgpt-github-plugin/readme.md

 # GitHub Plugin for ChatGPT - AWS Manual Deploy

 This repository contains a plugin for ChatGPT that interacts with the GitHub API.
 It can fetch information about GitHub repositories, including the list of repositories, branch and files in a repository, and the content of a specific file.
+Optionally, you can setup a Github token from your own account, to fetch info from your private repositories.
+This step is optional and not required.

 ## Installation